 There is a massive difference between a “snack” and a “treat,” regardless of what the food manufacturers try to tell you.
-A snack should be like a “mini meal” and contain smaller amounts of the nourishing foods that should make up your main meals.
-If your snack doesn’t both provide nutrition and keep you full until the next time that you eat, it’s really a treat.
-While we are on the subject of “mini-meals,” you should know that there really is no reliable evidence that eating several small meals is any better for weight loss than eating three larger meals.
-In my experience, it really depends on the individual.
-For some people, eating several mini meals just gives them more chances to overeat.
+A snack should be like a “mini-meal” and contain smaller amounts of the nourishing foods that should make up your main meals.
+If your snack doesn’t both provide nutrition and keep you full until the next time that you eat, it’s a treat.
+While we are on the subject of “mini-meals,” you should know that there is no reliable evidence that eating several small meals is better for weight loss than eating three larger meals.
+In my experience, it depends on the individual.
+For some people, eating several mini-meals gives them more chances to overeat.
 Other people feel less deprived and more energetic by following a mini-meal plan.

 You generally don’t need a snack unless you’re otherwise going to go for four or more hours without food.
-Need and want are two very different things, though, and sometimes you just really want a snack damn it!
+Need and want are two very different things, though, and sometimes you want a snack damn it!

-Whatever you do, don’t mindlessly snack while you’re working, standing at the fridge, watching TV, or using a computer.
+Whatever you do, don’t mindlessly snack while working, standing at the fridge, watching TV, or using a computer.
 This will almost certainly lead to your eating more than you would otherwise.

-If you’re stuck in a snacking rut and/or confused by the health claims made on certain processed snack foods, this list will help you choose a nourishing snack instead of reaching for an unneeded treat
+If you’re stuck in a snacking rut or confused by the health claims made on certain processed snack foods, this list will help you choose a nourishing snack instead of reaching for an unneeded treat.

 - Whole-grain crackers (such as Triscuit Hint of Salt, FinnCrisp, RyCrisp, or Blue Diamond Almond Artisan Nut-Thins with Sesame Seeds) and natural (unprocessed) cheese